rzhang57/velocity/README.md

 - OpenScreen is designed to support both Windows and macOS.
 We did not use any native APIs specific to one OS, so it should work on both.
 However, it hasn't been fully tested on Windows yet, if you run into issues, please let me know!
 - After you install the app, you'll need to grant it accessibility and screen recording permissions for it to work properly.

 ## macOS Installation Instructions

+Download the latest installer for your platform from the [GitHub Releases](https://github.com/siddharthvaddem/openscreen/releases) page.

 If you encounter issues with macOS Gatekeeper blocking the app (since it does not come with a developer certificate), you can bypass this by running the following command in your terminal after installation: